scalar-labs/scalardb/docs/backup-restore.md

 **Cosmos DB**

 You must create a Cosmos DB account with a Continuous backup policy to create point-in-time restore (PITR).
-Please follow [the basic strategy](#general-way-to-create-a-transactionally-consistent-backup) section to create a backup.
+Please follow [the basic strategy](#basic-strategy-to-create-a-transactionally-consistent-backup) section to create a backup.

 **DynamoDB**

 You must create tables with point-in-time recovery (PITR) and auto-scaling in DynamoDB.
+Point-in-time recovery creates continuous backup and auto-scaling provides better performance.
 Scalar DB Schema Loader enables PITR and auto-scaling by default.
-Please follow [the basic strategy](#general-way-to-create-a-transactionally-consistent-backup) section to create a backup.
+Please follow [the basic strategy](#basic-strategy-to-create-a-transactionally-consistent-backup) section to create a backup.

 #### Basic strategy to create a transactionally-consistent backup